 Is your child addicted to video games?
 Check out How to Help Your Child With a Video Game Addiction.

 Set a Timer

 Figure out a reasonable increment of screen time that you feel comfortable with for your kids.
 Set a timer and tell them they need to find something else non-screen related to do once the timer goes off.
+If one of these screen time options that will be discussed in your household is cable tv, you might want to check with you cable tv provider for any family setting functionality they might offer.
+A screen with an already built-in timer is a good way to avoid a discussion once time has expired.
 Not only does this limit the amount of time your kids are on screens, but it also makes them appreciate that time more and be more selective about how they spend it.
 If you think it’s fair and prudent to do so, allow them one more session later in the day.